thzinc/Regulations.Gov.Client/README.md

 ## Quickstart

 First, sign up for a [Data.gov API key](https://api.data.gov/signup/).
+Then, per a change in process as of 24 Jan 2018, request access to the Regulations.gov API at regulations@erulemakinghelpdesk.com.

 Add the `Regulations.Gov.Client` package to your project: